States hope for revenue boost with Mega Millions craze

 The Tennessee Education Lottery called the ever-expanding prize a “welcome development” as they’ve seen more first-time players buy tickets hoping to score the prize.

-Yet that hope comes as Americans are experiencing a decades-high inflation, leaving many with fewer dollars to throw on entertainment.
+Yet that hope comes as Americans are experiencing the highest inflation in decades, leaving many with fewer dollars to throw on entertainment.
 Some states are already experiencing dips in sales with their lotteries.

 And even in a projected record revenue year in Texas, the returns from the lottery — which help fund education and veterans assistance — are somewhat dampened due to its weakened purchasing power.

-“The money that we turn over to (the Texas Education Agency), it’s going to purchase something somewhat less than what it purchased a year ago,” said Grief, of Texas.
+“The money that we turn over to (the Texas Education Agency), it’s going to purchase something somewhat less than what it purchased a year ago,” said Grief.

 Kruesi reported from Nashville, Tennessee.
 Pollard reported from Columbia, South Carolina.
 Stern reported from Reno, Nevada.
 Associated Press writer Morgan Lee from Santa Fe, New Mexico, contributed to this report.